 Jinxiao is a graduate student in the Psychology Department.
 His research interest generally lies in how the "emotion system" and the "cognition system" interplay with each other.
 Specifically, he is interested in how cognitive control can modulate emotion processes as well as how emotion can affect cognitive processes.
 He is also interested in how the emotion-cognition interaction relates to psychological health.
 He uses neuroimaging, physiological, eye-tracking, and behavioral methods to investigate these research questions.
 In his recent work, he studies how sleep influences emotion regulation and other emotional processes.
 He is a big fan of interdisciplinary research (psychological, biochemical, and computational) and open science practice.

-Individuals with insomnia misrecognize angry faces as fearful faces while missing the eyes: An eye-tracking study.
+- Individuals with insomnia misrecognize angry faces as fearful faces while missing the eyes: an eye-tracking study SLEEP 2019; 42 (2)

 Using emotion regulation strategies after sleep deprivation: ERP and behavioral findings.